meilix/meilix-addons/README.md

 The following software is required to run the notebooks:

 - Python 3.9 or later
-- On some Linux distributions (notably Debian, Ubuntu) the package `python3-venv` is required
+- On some Linux distributions (notably Debian, Ubuntu) the packages `python3-pip` and `python3-venv` must be installed from the distribution's repositories.

 ### Additional Linux-specific requirements